ismayc/ismayc.github.io/teaching/README.md

 ### E. What analogies or heuristics will you use?

-- [x] Write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students _(minimum of two)_.
+- [ ] Write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students _(minimum of two)_.

-- Tidy evaluation as Matryoshka dolls that need to be uncovered/unmasked.
-- Joins/set theory clause as different combinations of head hair (long, trimmed) and facial hair (shaved, beard, goatee).

 >Example from a course on forecasting product demand.
 This analogy is likely intuitive to most people.
 >